saylordotorg/course_prdv101/Unit01.md

----
-layout: default
-title: "PRDV101: Job Search Skills"
-course_description: "A guide to information on how to target jobs and/or careers that are desirable and realistic for you and that fill a need for employers in today’s challenging job market."
-next: ../Unit02
-previous: ../Intro
----
 **Unit 1: Getting Started** <span id="1"></span>
 **While none of us know what our future holds, some of us take proactive steps to explore possibilities and opportunities open to us.